phamtranminhtri/MM241-Assignment-Group18/student_submissions/s2313622_2312097_2310543_2312420_2311100/README.md

 python ppo_optimized.py --actor_model ppo_actor.pth --critic_model ppo_critic.pth
 ```

-- To run the policy for testing: Go back to the original `main.py` file in the parent directory (run `cd ../..` then simply `python main.py`) and call the policy with policy_id = 2.
+- To run the policy for testing: Go back to the original `main.py` file in the parent directory (run `cd ../..` then simply `python main.py`) and call the policy with policy_id = 1.
 Remember to use the correct configuration of `gym_cutting_stock` environment while running.

+## Instructions for the Heuristic_RL Policy

+The policy does not require prior training.
+During testing, it trains on a single specific episode provided by the user and then proceeds to testing.
+This on-the-fly training allows the policy to quickly adapt to the given environment.
+Training with the copied environment, optimized using the heuristic method, takes less than 10 seconds.

+To train and test the policy, go back to the original main.py file in the parent directory and call the policy with policy_id = 2.

+**NOTE**: The user must run an episode starting with info["filled_ratio"] == 0.
+This ensures that the policy can train properly and reset necessary information.

+#### Instructions for the Heuristic Policy

+To test the policy, go back to the original main.py file in the parent directory and call the policy with policy_id = 3.

+**NOTE**: The user must run an episode starting with info["filled_ratio"] == 0.
+This ensures that the policy resets necessary information.